greggman/html5bytebeat/README.md

               // adds them, puts the result on the
               // stack                                 stack = 569

 Note the stack is only 256 elements deep.
 If you push 257 elements it wraps around.
-Similary if you use `pick` with a large value your pick will wrap around.
+Similarly if you use `pick` with a large value your pick will wrap around.
 The stack is neither cleared nor reset on each iteration of your function.
 Some postfix based bytebeat songs take advantage of this where each iteration leaves things on the stack for the next iteration.